q-interview/q-posts/README.md

 ## CI flow

-**IMPORTANT** deployment directly to main is not allowed proper PR will need to be issued
+**IMPORTANT** pushing directly to main is not allowed proper PR will need to be issued

 - Pre commit hook husky is installed in the project
 - Before commit is created set of commands will be ran to ensure that tests, build and lint pass the requirements